Reading

 a.

-about the book.
-Include whether you would recommend this book, and if
+like about the book.
+Include whether you would recommend this

 b.

-movie?
+book and movie?
 What was different?
 Which did you enjoy more?
-Discuss this with

 c.